bradymholt/picasawebsync/src/README.txt

            picasawebsync.exe "C:\Users\Public\Pictures\My Pictures\" -r -v

+Video Resizing
+---
+By default, video resizing is disabled (key="video.resize" value="false" in picasawebsync.exe.config) but to enable it you should install a command-line utility that can handle video resizing and specify the command-line in the video.resize.command config value in picasawebsync.exe.config.
+I highly recommend installing and utilizing FFmpeg (http://www.ffmpeg.org/) for video resizing.
+Make sure the video.resize.command setting contains the path to the ffmpeg executable or your PATH environment include the directory where this executable resizes so that PicasaWebSync can locate it at runtime.

 Hint Files
 ---
 Hint files can be placed in local folders which will instruct PicasaWebSync to mark an album with Public / Private access or exclude